John Korty: Film

 While most of his later work has been for television, he actually started in film before moving to the small screen.
 In 1964, he moved to Stinson Beach in Marin County, north of San Francisco.
 There he made three feature films in four years.
 They were successful, low-budget projects.
 His first was the little-seen drama The Crazy-Quilt (1966), with narration by Burgess Meredith.
 The others were Riverrun and Funnyman, featuring performances by the comedy troupe The Committee Theatre.
 His barn was his studio (Korty Films), and it would become an inspiration for George Lucas and Francis Ford Coppola who also established studios in the San Francisco Bay Area.
 Korty Films would become part of what was later called the "New Hollywood".
 Korty actually became a tenant at Coppola's Zoetrope Studios in San Francisco, though he later moved out when Coppola raised the rents.
 The company finally settled in Point Reyes Station, California.

-Other feature films directed or produced by Korty included such well-known titles as Oliver's Story (1978) and Twice Upon a Time, a George Lucas-produced animated fantasy originally released theatrically by Warner Bros. in August 1983 and later aired as an HBO feature in June 1984.
+Other feature films directed or produced by Korty included Oliver's Story (1978) and Twice Upon a Time, a George Lucas-produced animated fantasy originally released theatrically by Warner Bros. in August 1983 and later aired as an HBO feature in June 1984.
 The film lost money, and Korty would not return to animated productions for more than twenty years.
 He also served as a cinematographer for a few films including the Robert Redford feature The Candidate.